Returning to University as a Postgraduate Student: worth it or a waste of time?

 Benefits to your career

 Professional development.
-If you’re already in a job and looking for ways to find new opportunities and climb the career ladders, then a Masters degree can be a great way to show your commitment to expanding your job knowledge, continued professional development and staying on top of the sector you’re in.
+If you’re already in a job and looking for ways to find new opportunities and climb the career ladder, then a Masters degree can be a great way to show your commitment to expanding your job knowledge, continued professional development and staying on top of the sector you’re in.

 Earning potential.
 A postgraduate degree can increase your earning potential, as those who have completed a Masters degree tend to have higher median earnings than those who have only completed an undergraduate degree.